Nepal Motorbike Tour - 7 Days Itinerary and Costs

 From Chitwan, the journey continues to Lumbini, the sacred birthplace of Lord Buddha.
 Well-maintained highways make this leg smooth and scenic, passing through peaceful countryside, farming communities, and riverside landscapes.
 Lumbini is not just a spiritual centre, but it is also a culturally rich place with monasteries, peaceful gardens, and historical sites that give you a deeper understanding of Buddhist culture.

 From the Pokhara, the final stop on the journey, serves as the gateway to the Annapurna region.
 The ride climbs gradually along winding mountain roads and through river valleys, with landscapes that change at every turn.
-Upon arrival, travellers are welcomed by the peaceful waters of Phewa Lake, a lively lakeside atmosphere, and breathtaking views of the Annapurna Himalayan range.
-With its blend of adventure, natural beauty, and cultural experiences, Pokhara is the perfect place to end an unforgettable motorbike journey across Nepal.
+Upon arrival, travellers are welcomed by the peaceful waters of Phewa Lake, a lively lakeside atmosphere, and wide views of the Annapurna Himalayan range.
+With its blend of adventure, natural beauty, and cultural experiences, Pokhara is the perfect place to end a memorable motorbike journey across Nepal.

 Reminder